axonops/async-python-cassandra/README.md

 ## ✨ Overview

-An async Python wrapper for the Cassandra Python driver that provides true asynchronous operations, addressing the performance limitations of the official driver when used with async frameworks like FastAPI.
+A Python library that enables the Cassandra driver to work seamlessly with async frameworks like FastAPI, aiohttp, and Quart.
+It provides an async/await interface that prevents blocking your application's event loop while maintaining full compatibility with the DataStax Python driver.

-The official Cassandra Python driver uses a separate thread pool for I/O operations, which can become a bottleneck in high-concurrency async applications.
-This library wraps the driver's async functionality to provide proper async/await support that integrates seamlessly with Python's asyncio event loop.
+When using the standard Cassandra driver in async applications, blocking operations can freeze your entire service.
+This wrapper solves that critical issue by bridging the gap between Cassandra's thread-based I/O and Python's async ecosystem, ensuring your web services remain responsive under load.

 ## 🏗️ Why async-cassandra?